Dear Diary,

 My sister is visiting from Spain and is sleeping next to me.
 When she witnessed the ordeal this morning, I had the impression she didn't believe what she was seeing.
 I have to say that my sister has put the mask on me countless times and knows what it's all about.
 And also that it has nothing to do with strength whether the mask fits or not.
 It's just a question of technique.
 When the day service came, he explained and demonstrated the correct technique again.
 First try, about 80 seconds later, the mask fits like a glove.

-Finally I can go back to sleep.
-Unfortunately, it is now almost 10 o'clock because they preferred to do a comfortable handover first and only afterwards said "Oh, and by the way, the patient has been lying there for over an hour without any positioning and with the wrong mask and would like to sleep.
+I can finally go back to sleep.
+Unfortunately, it's now almost 10 o'clock because they preferred to do a cosy handover first and only then said „Oh, and by the way, the patient has been lying there for over an hour without any positioning and with the wrong mask and would like to sleep.
 But I can't manage to change the mask.
-Can you show me again how to do it?".
-Only to be told after the demonstration "That's it?
-But I can't, I don't have that much strength".
+Can you show me how to do it again?“.
+Only to be told after the demonstration „That's it?
+But I can't do that, I don't have that much strength.“.
 Yeah, right.
 You didn't even try.
-Like a little child, really.
+Like a little kid, really.
 I feel like I'm in kindergarten.

 When I wake up again it is already 11 o'clock.
 I feel like I've been run over.
 The day is over for me.
 I'm annoyed, stressed, hungry and tired.
 And I haven't had any coffee yet.
 Anyone who knows me knows how much fuel that is.

-My sister asks me if this has happened before.
-When I answer, sure, it happens to this nurse every other shift, that's why I don't take a nap with her any more and there's another one like her....
+My sister asks me if this has ever happened before.
+When I reply, of course, it happens to this carer every other shift, which is why I no longer take a nap with her, and there's another one like her...

 I realise that now I have to think about who to take with me.
 I don't want to ask myself the question.
 But I have to.